zeroc-ice/ice/java/README.md

 Gradle uses [ProGuard][4] to create the standalone JAR file for the IceGrid GUI tool.

-The Maven package id for the ProGuard package is as follows:
+The Maven package id for the ProGuard gradle plugin is as follows:

 ```
-groupId='net.sf.proguard', artifactId='proguard-gradle', version='6.1.1'
+groupId=com.guardsquare, version=7.1.0, artifactId=proguard-gradle
 ```

 ### Java Application Bundler